 Recycling symbols can be confusing, as they don’t always indicate whether the item can go in your kerbside recycling bin.
 For that reason, the easiest way to find out how to dispose of paper and plastic packaging is to use our item lookup tool or check the waste and recycling advice for your local council area.

 The triangle recycling symbol

 The triangle recycling symbol is found on most paper and plastic packaging found in supermarkets.
 It shows that a product is either recyclable or has been made from recycled materials.

 While most products with this symbol can be recycled, they can’t always go in your recycling bin at home – so don’t rely on this symbol to tell you where it should go.
-Instead, check with your council or use our item lookup tool.
+Instead, check the waste and recycling advice for your local council area or use our item lookup tool.